HUFGhani/COMP66090-Masters-Project/Lectures Notes.md

 * Do a Lit review

 #### Planning
-* Good plans are not set in stone!!
+* Good plans are not set in stone !!
 * Planning is not compare to final report
 * project plan
 	* it would have budget, timeline, Risk involved, quality metrics, impacts